goreflect/gostructor/README.md

 ## Running configuring by easy way

-For easy way you can chose go_structor.ConfigureEasy().
+For easy way you can chose gostructor.ConfigureEasy().
 And if you have use one of file sources like: json, hocon, yaml, txt your files should ended by type (if your file not ended of type, this source will be ignored by function chainer)

 ## Running configuring by setup way